giampaolo/psutil/DEVGUIDE.rst

   (see `make.bat <https://github.com/giampaolo/psutil/blob/master/make.bat>`_).
 - do not use ``sudo``; ``make install`` installs psutil as a limited user in "edit" mode; also ``make setup-dev-env`` installs deps as a limited user.
+- use `make help` to see the list of available commands.

 ============
 Coding style